 - Monthly home delivery of diabetic supplies with a CMAP vendor, if needed.

 The Care Manager coaches members on their treatment plans and encourages them to address any healthcare concerns with their providers.
 The care coordination that ICM provides to HUSKY members is, quite literally, intensive.
 All of these activities together result in greater collaboration between members and their providers to ensure positive health outcomes.
 Our members living with diabetes have to manage their health and well-being all day, every day, which is why Healthy Living with Diabetes is such a critical ICM program.

 - Call 1.800.440.5071 and choose extension 2024; or

 - Complete the ICM Referral Form and fax it to 1.866.361.7242.

 New Cycle of OB Pay for Performance

 The new Obstetrical Pay for Performance (OBP4P) program is available and you can register your practice online.
 This is the second cycle of HUSKY Health’s OB incentive program, which became effective June 1, 2015.
-If you are an OB provider and haven’t registered your practice yet, go to our Provider website on www.ct.gov/husky and login through the secure Provider Portal to enroll before time runs out. . . read more
+If you are an OB provider and haven’t registered your practice yet, go to our Provider website on portal.ct.gov/husky and login through the secure Provider Portal to enroll before time runs out. . . read more

 To participate in OBP4P, you will need to: